Bob Booker: Sheffield United

 Booker was considering quitting football, taking the money from the benefit game that Brentford had offered him and putting the money into a window cleaning business.
 His final contract with Brentford had given him the option of a free transfer should he choose it, in recognition of ten years good service to the club, but it was still something of a surprise when Dave Bassett offered him the chance to move to Sheffield United in 1988 having monitored his progress for a number of years.
 Blades midfielder Simon Webster had broken his leg and United needed someone to replace him so club physio Derek French, who had played with Booker back in his Bedmond days, contacted him to see if he was interested in a move North.
 Within 24 hours Booker had signed for the Blades.

-Over thirty years old, with a recurring knee injury and seemingly with his best years behind him Booker proved an inspired signing, as he became the linchpin of the side that rose through the divisions to reach the top flight in 1990.
-A cult hero with the Bramall Lane fans Booker endeared himself with his gutsy performances and genuine affection for the club and its fans who he would happily spend hours chatting with.
-On one occasion a ten-year-old fan wrote to the club asking if Booker could come to dinner at his house – a request which he duly obliged, staying for two hours.
+At over thirty years old, with a recurring knee injury and seemingly his best years behind him, Booker proved an inspired signing, as he became the linchpin of the side that rose through the divisions to reach the top flight in 1990.
+A hero with the Bramall Lane fans, Booker endeared himself with his performances and genuine affection for the club and its fans who he would happily spend hours chatting with.
+On one occasion a ten-year-old fan wrote to the club asking if Booker could come to dinner at his house – a request which he obliged, staying for two hours.

 Booker continued to be a key player in Division One before injuries finally started to take their toll and he was allowed to return to Brentford in 1991.